pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

 Double-clicking items
 ---------------------

-Double-clicking a file will open a browser tab, while double-clicking a directory will expand it.
+Double-clicking a file will open the file, while double-clicking a directory will expand it.

 Right-clicking items